 I have a Facebook page called Love Button Worthy!
 It features photos, blogs, quotes, and other content full of positivity and inspiration.
 Click here to check it out.
 Please like the page if it suits you and don’t forget to invite your friends to like it, too.

-Check out my recommended reading list below the menu.
+Click here for books I love.
 I hope this blog helps you to create a more peaceful life.
 Keep in touch by the following methods: Use the links under the archive menu to subscribe or follow by e-mail.
 Help me get this message out by sharing it with your friends on social media!
 If you enjoyed it and were helped by it, they will, too!
 Comment by using the comment link below or write to me with your comments and questions at firstname.lastname@example.orgI look forward to hearing from you!